samsquire/cloud-desktop/README.md

 Right clicking a file gives the option to outsource the file to either another machine you own or to the Cloud.

 ![](images/outsource.png)

+# Desktop queuing

+Sometimes we want to achieve multiple things, one after the other.
+Queuing is way of scheduling operations across UIs.